Trip Highlights

 -

-Natural hot springs visit (Also visited by Lewis and Clark)
+Two natural hot springs visits (one visited by Lewis and Clark)

 -